UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

-DEIR AL-BALAH, Gaza Strip (AP) — The United Nations was forced to stop deliveries of food and other necessities to Gaza on Friday and warned of the growing possibility of widespread starvation after internet and telephone services collapsed in the besieged enclave because of a lack of fuel.
+DEIR AL-BALAH, Gaza Strip (AP) — The United Nations was forced Friday to stop deliveries of food and other necessities to Gaza and warned of the growing risk of widespread starvation after internet and telephone services collapsed in the besieged enclave because of lack of fuel.

-Israel announced that it will allow for the first time two tanker trucks of fuel daily into Gaza for the U.N. and communications systems.
-The amount is about half of what the U.N. said it needs to conduct lifesaving functions for hundreds of thousands of people in Gaza, including fueling water systems, hospitals, bakeries and its trucks delivering aid.
+Israel announced that it will allow two tanker trucks of fuel into Gaza each day for the U.N. and communication systems.
+That amount is half of what the U.N. said it needs for lifesaving functions for hundreds of thousands of people in Gaza, including powering water systems, hospitals, bakeries and the trucks delivering aid.

 Israel has barred entry of fuel since the start of the war, saying it would be diverted by Hamas for military means.
 It has also blocked food, water and other supplies except for a trickle of aid from Egypt that aid workers say falls far short of what’s needed.

-The communications blackout, now in its second day, largely cuts off Gaza’s 2.3 million people from one another and the outside world.
+The communications blackout largely cut off Gaza’s 2.3 million people from one another and the outside world.

-The U.N. agency for Palestinian refugees, known as UNRWA, couldn’t bring in its aid convoy Friday because of the communications cut-off and won’t be able to as long it continues, said spokesperson Juliette Touma.
+The U.N. agency for Palestinian refugees, known as UNRWA, couldn’t bring in its aid convoy Friday because of the communications cutoff, spokesperson Juliette Touma said.

 “An extended blackout means an extended suspension of our humanitarian operations in the Gaza Strip,” Touma told The Associated Press.

+Phone and internet services in parts of the Gaza Strip were partially restored Friday night after a limited quantity of fuel for generators was provided, according to NetBlocks, a group that tracks internet outages.

-Israeli forces have signaled they could expand their offensive toward Gaza’s south even while continuing operations in the north.
-Troops have been searching the territory’s biggest hospital for traces of a Hamas command center the military alleges was located under the building.
+Israeli forces have signaled they could expand their offensive toward Gaza’s south while continuing operations in the north.
+Troops have been searching the territory’s biggest hospital, Shifa, for traces of a Hamas command center Israel alleges was located under the building — a claim Hamas and the hospital staff deny.

+On Friday, the military said it found the body of another hostage, Cpl.
+Noa Marciano, in a building adjacent to Shifa, like that of another hostage found Thursday, Yehudit Weiss.
+Hundreds of mourners, many carrying Israeli flags, attended Marciano’s funeral Friday in her hometown of Modi’in.

 The war, now in its sixth week, was triggered by Hamas’ Oct.
 7 attack in southern Israel, in which the militants killed more than 1,200 people, mostly civilians, and abducted some 240 men, women and children.